microsoft/AirSim/docs/apis.md

 }
 ```

-## Can I run above code on real drones as well?
+## Can I run above code on real quadrotors as well?
 Absolutely!
-The AirLib is self-contained library that you can put on offboard computing modules such as Gigabyte barebone Mini PC.
-This modules then can talk to flight controllers such as Pixhawk using exact same code and MavLink protocol (or DJI protocol).
-The code you write for testing in simulator remains unchanged!
+The AirLib is self-contained library that you can put on an offboard computing module such as the Gigabyte barebone Mini PC.
+This module then can talk to the flight controllers such as Pixhawk using exact same code and MavLink protocol (or DJI protocol).
+The code you write for testing in the simulator remains unchanged!
 We will post more detailed guide on how to do this soon.

 ## What else is in works?
 We are working on enabling other RPC stack such as ZeroMQ over protobufs so we can enable more languages such as Python.
 We also hope to release ROS adapters for our APIs with Linux builds.